jaredwesner/tic-tac-toe/README.md

     Content-Type: application/json
     Authorization: 574128282aaaa

-> The parameters 1/1 passed after start are currently default.
-There I was going to control the type (Regular or Ultimate Tic Tac Toe) and Mode (Versus COM, Versus Human Being or Versus Random Human Being).
+> The parameters 1/1 passed after 'start' parameter are currently default.
+In my inicial planning I was going to control Type (Regular or Ultimate Tic Tac Toe) and Mode (Versus COM, Versus Human Being or Versus Random Human Being).
+But now it's only accepting Type Regular and Mode Versus COM.

 > The Authorization parameter passed on the header idenfify the user starting the game.